-Why Would You Choose Palmetto St. Augustine Grass Sod for Your Houston Area Lawn?
+Why Would You Choose Palmetto St. Augustine Grass for Your Houston Area Lawn?

-Here’s a transcript of Michael’s video on Palmetto St. Augustine grass.
+Summary of Michael’s Video on Palmetto St. Augustine Grass

 Here we are in Palmetto St. Augustine.
 We ran out of room for sample grass plots, so the Palmetto St. Augustine is what we have planted all the way around that office.

-The Palmetto St. Augustine, when you compare it to the Raleigh and the Floratam, it’s certainly the finest bladed and most dense grass of all of them.
+The Palmetto St. Augustine, when you compare it to the Raleigh and the Floratam, is certainly the finest-bladed and most dense grass of all of them.
 It’s really a nice looking grass.

 As far as watering requirements, it’s similar to the rest of the grasses.
-It needs one inch of water per week if it’s not raining outside and you’re not getting that one inch of water per week, you need to irrigate whether it’s out of a hose, a couple of hours at a time, twice a week or if it’s … you got an irrigation system 15 or 20 minutes per grass zone.
-Two to three times a week is usually what I recommend there, which is similar to the rest of the grasses that we take care of them all of the same.
+Palmetto needs one inch of water per week.
+If it’s not raining outside and you’re not getting that one inch of water per week, you need to irrigate either out of a hose a couple of hours at a time, twice a week, or with an irrigation system 15 or 20 minutes per grass zone.
+Two to three times a week is usually what I recommend there, which is similar to the watering requirements for the rest of the grasses that we take care of.

-To have the nicest most lush lawn, one inch of water per week is ideal.
-You can over water, under watering is normally the biggest problem.
+To have the nicest, most lush lawn, one inch of water per week is ideal.
+You can over-water, but under watering is normally the biggest problem.
 That’s when you run in the problem with chinch bugs and things like that.
 One thing to note about the Palmetto St. Augustine is that the gray leaf spot fungus can be an issue when you plant it because of the extra watering needed at that time.

-When you first plant it in the shade, you can over water Palmetto and cause gray leaf spot.
+When you first plant it in the shade, you can over-water Palmetto St. Augustine grass and cause gray leaf spot.
 (Click for our video blog post on treating gray leaf spot in new lawns.)
-Gray leaf spot is a fungus that likes … it thrives on excessive nitrogen and excessive moisture, and if you put it in the shade and it never gets to dry out, gray leaf spot can occur.
-The need to lay sod grass in a shaded area is normally the reason people are buying Palmetto St. Augustine, then in the heat of the summer it makes it easy for the fungus to get established.
-You just need to be aware of that.
-It can be an issue.
+Gray leaf spot is a fungus that thrives on excessive nitrogen and excessive moisture, and if you put your grass in the shade and it never gets to dry out, gray leaf spot can occur.
+The need to lay sod grass in a shaded area is normally the reason people are buying Palmetto St. Augustine.
+Then in the heat of the summer with lots of moisture, it makes it easy for the fungus to get established.
+We carry the Nitro-Phos Eagle Turf Specialty Fungicide you need to prevent gray leaf spot.
 Most of the year you’re watching for hot spots and stuff like that.
-You water the one inch per week, it ought to do fine.
+If you water the grass one inch per week, it ought to do fine.

 The Palmetto is certainly a grass that should be considered whether you’ve got a 100% sunlight or you’re trying to get some grass to grow in some shade.
-It’s a really nice looking turf because of its thickness and its thinner blades.
-It is certainly something that consider … It is a little bit … As far as price wise it is a little bit more expensive than the others but it can, I think it can be a real good solution for a lot of homeowners.
+It’s a really nice-looking turf because of its thickness and its thinner blades.
+As far as price, it is a little bit more expensive than the other St. Augustine grasses, but it can be a real good solution for a lot of homeowners.

 Palmetto St. Augustine grass sod can be a great choice for many situations, but some of the other grass varieties we carry might be a better choice for your situation.
 Whatever variety you choose, you can be assured that you’re getting very high quality grass at a very competitive price.
 Our family has been in the grass business since 1981 and our focus has always been on growing the very best grass sod in Southeast Texas.